quanteda/tutorials.quanteda.io/themes/hugo-theme-learn/exampleSite/content/basics/style-customization/_index.en.md

 ## Change the favicon

-If your favicon is a png, just drop off your image in your local `static/images/` folder and names it `favicon.png`
+If your favicon is a png, just drop off your image in your local `static/images/` folder and name it `favicon.png`

 If you need to change this default behavior, create a new file in `layouts/partials/` named `favicon.html`.
 Then write something like this: